Design a Data Model in Power BI

 2. In the Properties pane, from inside the Formatting section, set the Decimal Places property to 0 (zero).

-In this task you’ll switch to Report view, and review the model interface.
+In this task you’ll switch to Report view, review the data model interface, and configure the auto date/time setting.

 1. Switch to Report view.